Latest Insight

 POLICY CHANGES

 Future regulatory changes, including potential modifications to the RFS program and the introduction of new mandates, will shape the RIN market.
 Legal challenges to the EPA's 'Set Rule' for 2023-2025 and the Inflation Reduction Act (IRA) are examples of upcoming changes that could impact the market.
-State-based like California’s LCFS and foreign carbon reduction programs such as Canada’s CFR further influence trade flows in renewable fuels, impacting RIN markets.
+State-based like California’s LCFS and foreign carbon reduction programs like Canada’s CFR further influence trade flows in renewable fuels, impacting RIN markets.

 GLOBAL COMPARISONS